I-z-e-b-e-l/I-z-e-b-e-l/README.md

 💬 Ask me about why you should care about Section 230 and encyption, and if a coding bootcamp is the right path for you.

-🌱 I’m currently learning React!
+🌱 I’m currently learning React and C!

 🔭 Seeking internship opportunities